adamfox999/SailingResults/README.md

 Sailors can maintain their personal profile at `/profile`.
 The page uses Supabase Auth for registration and relies on a `profiles` table in Supabase to store extra metadata.

-Expose these values to the frontend (e.g. via `frontend/.env.local`):
+Expose these values to the frontend (e.g. copy `frontend/.env.local.example` to `frontend/.env.local` and fill in the values):

 - `NEXT_PUBLIC_SUPABASE_URL`
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`